 This study uses a quantitative approach using the associative method to analyze the influence of COVID-19 against the Movement of Gold Prices in Indonesia.
 Quantitative research, according to Sekaran & Bougie (2016), is a scientific method whose data is in the form of numbers or numbers that can be processed and analyzed using mathematical and statistical calculations.
 Hair Jr et al., (2018), explained that associative research aims to determine the relationship between two or more variables.
 In this study, the relationship used is a casual relationship.
-A causal relationship is a relationship that consists of independent variables (variables that affect) and dependent variables (Hair Jr et al., 2018).
+A causal relationship is a relationship that has cause and effect.
+Therefore, the casual relationship is a relationship that consists of independent variables (variables that affect) and dependent variables (Hair Jr et al., 2018).
 This study aims to determine the influence of COVID-19-positive cases on the gold price in Indonesia.